 With a concert to be held on 12 May, the Liepāja Symphony Orchestra will end its first season under the direction of the chief conductor Guntis Kuzma by performing music by Richard Strauss, Sergei Prokofiev and Gundaris Pone at the Concert Hall “Lielais dzintars”.
 Special guest: pianist Anton Lyakhovsky.

-The opening concert of the 142nd season of the Liepāja Symphony Orchestra received much attention – it was included in the final vote of the Latvian Public Media Annual Awards for Culture “The Kilogram of Culture”.
+The opening concert of the 142nd season of the Liepāja Symphony Orchestra received much attention – it was appriciated with the Latvian Public Media Annual Award for Culture “The Kilogram of Culture”.
 Guntis Kuzma, the artistic director of the orchestra, intends to end the season just as powerfully, by including two musical highlights of the early 20th century in the concert programme – Richard Strauss's symphonic poem “Macbeth” and Sergei Prokofiev's Piano Concerto No.3 featuring Anton Lyakhovsky as soloist.

 Sergei Prokofiev is often called one of the best composers of the 20th century.
 Presence of his works in Guntis Kuzma's first season as the chief conductor of the Liepāja Symphony Orchestra was also significant, since Guntis Kuzma's suite from the ballet “Romeo and Juliet” was performed at the opening of the 142nd concert season.